MAPC/broadband-data-bu/README.md

 # broadband-data-bu
 Repo for data analysis from Boston University Spark Teams!
+MAPC will work with Spark to investigate historical broadband speeds and coverage data along demographic and Census variables in Massachusetts.

 # Datasets
 ## Measurement Lab (M-Lab) Data